logo

 DEWALT 10-Inch Miter Table Saw Blades

 The DEWALT 10-Inch Miter Saw Blades come in a 2-pack and are made from durable tungsten carbide material.
-Both the blades consist of 60 teeth, which makes them suitable to cut various materials, including wood, plastic, etc. They have a thin kerf, which makes it easier to cut through materials smoother and faster.
+Also called chop saws, the blades consist of 60 teeth, which makes them suitable for cutting various materials, including wood, plastic, etc. They have a thin kerf, which makes it easier to cut through materials, smoother and faster.
 Moreover, they have a ⅝” arbor that enhances the cutting performance.

 Pros